alexotoo/jobifyfullstack/README.md

 ### Database:
 Mongo DB, Mongoose
 Deployments : Heroku and Vercel

+### Deployments :
+Heroku and Vercel

 You can create your own account and enjoy the app or log in as demonstration with User name: tester@mail.com